 Top 10 Days Out In and Around Broadway

-If you’re in need of inspiration this summer for ideas on great days out, you’ll be pleased to learn there’s plenty going on around Broadway that you might not have even been aware of.
+If you’re in need of some ideas on great days out, you’ll be pleased to learn there’s plenty going on around Broadway that you might not have even been aware of.
 Whether planning a trip out with the family, spending the day with your loved one, or meeting up with friends; if you would like to experience an action-packed day of fun and frolics, take a look at our list of top 10 days out in and around Broadway that will be sure to delight everyone.

 Broadway Tower is one of England's outstanding viewpoints and at 1,024 feet above sea level, it is the highest point on the Cotswold escarpment.
 Conveniently located along the Cotswold Way, Broadway Tower is the perfect place to start your walk.